amysutedja/scratch/README.md

 ## Prerequisites

-You should have Ruby 2.6.3 installed.
+You should have Ruby 2.6.3 and Bundler installed.
 (If you need to install it, you can't go wrong with rbenv: https://github.com/rbenv/rbenv)

 ## Getting Started